ReactiveX/RxSwift/Documentation/SwiftConcurrency.md

 #### Awaiting a non-throwing sequence

-`infallible`, `Driver`, and `Signal` are all guaranteed to never emit errors (as opposed to `Observable`), so you may directly iterate over their values without worrying about catching any errors:
+`Infallible`, `Driver`, and `Signal` are all guaranteed to never emit errors (as opposed to `Observable`), so you may directly iterate over their values without worrying about catching any errors:

 ```swift
 for await value in infallible.values {